At the end of the course the student should:

 - Specification and correctness.

-Lecture Notes: The lecture notes for this year's course will be given out in lectures as the course progresses.
-They will only appear online on the Course Materials page with a significant delay.
+Lecture Notes: The lecture notes for this year's course appear online on the course materials page.

 - A. W. Roscoe, Understanding Concurrent Systems, Chapters 1-8, Springer 2010